 Name of f Candidate:

 Grade T aught:

 Subject Taught:

 1. How many students will be observed?

 Male students

 Female students

 Total number of students

 2. What is the age range of the students being taught?

 3. How many have the following exceptionalities?

 Blind or visually impaired

 Deaf or hearing impaired

 Developmentally challenged

 Emotionally or behaviorally challenged

 Gifted

 Learning challenged

 Physically challenged

 Other (please specify)

-odifications are required on their I.E.P.'s?
+modifica odifications are required on their I.E.P.'s?
 Please list students using a code name and their ations on an additional sheet of paper and attach to this form.
-With respect to the following, how would you describe your students?

-٦. with respect to the following, now would you describe your students.
+4. With respect to the following, how would you describe your students?

 African American or Black, non-Hispanic

 Asian, Asian American, or Pacific Islander

 Mexican American or Chicano

 Native American, Inuit, or Aleut

 Puerto Rican

 Other Hispanic

 White, non-Hispanic

 Other (please specify)